skulpt/skulpt/helloturtle.rst

 * **friendName** in this ``for`` statement is called the **loop variable**.
+* The list of names in the square brackets is called a Python **list**.
+Lists are very useful.
+We will have much more to say about them later.
 * Lines 2 and 3 are the **loop body**.
 The loop body is always indented.
 The indentation determines exactly what statements are "in the loop".
 The loop body is performed one time for each name in the list.